nahandove/CinemaRoomREST/README.txt

 "purchased": 3
 }

-IF the client supplies the wrong password or if the query did not contain the "password" query parameter, the server returns the error message: {"error": "The password is wrong!"} with the error code 401 (Unauthorized).
+If the client supplies the wrong password or if the query did not contain the "password" query parameter, the server returns the error message: {"error": "The password is wrong!"} with the error code 401 (Unauthorized).